osp/osp.tools.visualculture/README.txt

 You can check your r

-$ sudo gem install sinatra grit shotgun bundler json rmagick
+$ sudo gem install sinatra sinatra-contrib grit shotgun bundler json rmagick

 When running ruby 1.8, in addition: